openframeworks/ofSite/tutorials/01_introduction/001_chapter1.markdown

 Add that and then run your program.
 You will notice that the circle moves considerably slower.
 Using this function is *not* a guarantee of 60 frames per second, but it is a guarantee that your framerate won't be any higher than that.
 And unless you have a really old computer, or your processor is already extremely taxed by some other program, it should have no problem running consistently at 60fps while doing something a simple as drawing a moving circle.

-TIP: SAT word problem #1: If we know that the update loop is happening (at most) 60 times/second, and we are incrementing the x coordinate of the circle by 1 pixel every time update is called, how long will it take for the circle to move 240px?
+**TIP**: SAT word problem #1: If we know that the update loop is happening (at most) 60 times/second, and we are incrementing the x coordinate of the circle by 1 pixel every time update is called, how long will it take for the circle to move 240px?

-TIP: Too bloody slow.
+**TIP**: Too bloody slow.
 It's true that we now have a good handle on the framerate, but 60px/second turns out to be really slow.
 To fix this problem, we *could* increase the framerate, but 60fps is a pretty good framerate. so instead, let's change the speed of the circle itself:  instead of just incrementing the x coordinate by 1 pixel every time, let's increment it by 4.
 Using the same "incrementing" shortcut, we can change our update() function like this:

 ```cpp
 void ofApp::update(){